 Opting out of the 48 hour week

-Certain workers cannot opt out.
-These include: airline staff; workers on ships or boats; and workers in the road transport industry (exceptions apply for certain driving jobs).
+- workers in the road transport industry (exceptions apply for certain driving jobs).

-- all potential night workers are given a free health assessment (unless one already exists)
+- all potential night workers are given a free health assessment

 - all night workers are given regular health assessments